Feng Yanzhe

+Feng Yanzhe (冯彦哲 (馮彥哲, Féng Yànzhé); born 13 February 2001) is a Chinese badminton player.
+He is the current world number 1 in the mixed doubles with his partner Huang Dongping.
+They achieved this feat on 26 November 2024.
+Feng won the gold medal at the 2024 Asian Championships.
+His notability on the international stage began at a young age, where he emerge victorious in the mixed doubles at the 2019 World Junior Championships with Lin Fangling.

+Feng was part of Chinese winning team in the 2018 World Junior Championships, 2021 and 2023 Sudirman Cup, 2022 Asian Games, and also at the 2023 Asia Mixed Team Championships.

 Career

 Feng was born in Tianjin.
 He started playing badminton at the age of 5 and joined the Beijing team in 2009.

 In October 2019, Feng played with the Chinese team in the World Junior Championships in Kazan, Russia, winning the silver medal in the mixed team event, and won the gold in the mixed doubles with partner Lin Fangling.

 In October 2021, Feng helped the Chinese national team to win the Sudirman Cup.